david-engelmann/david-engelmann/README.md

 <p>
 I like to play with code.
 I prefer open source and I try to help where I can.
 <br>
-I primarily use python, julia and SQL.
+I primarily use python, julia and OCaml.
 I'll use C or C++, and Javascript or Typescript when its called for.
 <br>
 When I'm not coding, I'm outside.
 <br>